nntpid

 By default, nntpid will try to display the article using a pager (more(1), unless you have specified an alternative in the environment variable PAGER).
 This is partly for convenience, and partly a mild security measure: it gives you some protection against the news article potentially containing control sequences that cause unexpected behaviour in your terminal.
 If nntpid detects that its standard output is not a terminal, however, it will bypass the pager and just write out the article directly.

-There is a third mode of operation, enabled by the -a option, in which nntpid retrieves all available articles in the group and writes them to standard output in mbox format.
+There are a couple of alternative mode of operation.
+In one, enabled by the -a option, nntpid retrieves all available articles in the group and writes them to standard output in mbox format.
+In the other, enabled with -b, nntpid simply prints the lowest and highest article numbers currently available in that group from the news server.

-If you specify one argument, nntpid assumes it is a Message-ID.
-The angle brackets that usually delimit Message-IDs are optional; nntpid will strip them off if it sees them, and will not complain if it does not.
+nntpid will strip them off if it sees them, and will not complain if it does not.
+If the angle brackets are present, anything outside them will also be discarded.

 -v